Standard versus Asymptotic Preserving Time Discretizations for the Poisson-Nernst-Planck System in the Quasi-Neutral Limit: Conclusions

 In this work, we compare different formulations and time discretizations in order to identify the most suitable approach with respect to asymptotic properties and computational efficiency, depending on the chosen Debye length.
 While the formulation presented in system~\eqref{eq_full_model_adim} is computationally faster, thanks to the independence of the two parabolic equations and the simplicity of the nonlinear drift term (a single addend), it faces a limitation as the Debye length tends to zero: the severe restriction on the time step makes the numerical scheme inefficient and impractical.
 These observations suggest that the new formulation in system~\eqref{eq_CQP_system}, being asymptotic preserving, offers a more robust performance for small Debye lengths, ensuring both efficiency and asymptotic accuracy.
 Furthermore, the numerical scheme shows adaptability to different choices of initial conditions.
 This property has been verified in our numerical experiments, confirming that the method is stable with different initial configurations.

-As a natural continuation of this work, we plan to couple the QNL formulation of the Poisson–Nernst–Planck model with oscillating bubble dynamics, described by the Navier–Stokes equations for the velocity field of the surrounding fluid, in order to investigate ion transport under time-dependent boundary conditions.
+As a natural continuation of this work, we plan to couple the QNL formulation of the Poisson-Nernst-Planck model with oscillating bubble dynamics, described by the Navier-Stokes equations for the velocity field of the surrounding fluid, in order to investigate ion transport under time-dependent boundary conditions.
 This extension will allow us to explore the interplay between interfacial motion, surface charge evolution, and the surrounding flow field in more realistic physical configurations.